Sarony11/terraform-repo-certification/terraform-local-docker/README.md

 _lookup(var.image,var.env)_

 ## Terraform workspaces
 In terraform, workspaces allow you to have multiple states, one by workspaces.
+At the same time, you can use the variable terraform.workspace in your terraform files to reference to the workspace and using it as a environment variable.

 These are some useful commands to know.
 ``
 terraform workspace list # List workspaces created terraform workspace show # Shows the current workspace